Irene Thomas

 Irene Thomas (born Elsie Irene Ready) (28 June 1920 – 27 March 2001) was a British radio personality, well known for her participation in quiz shows and panel games from the 1960s until shortly before her death.

 Early life and education

-Thomas was born in Feltham, Middlesex into a working-class family, the daughter of Edmund R Ready, a clarinetist in a military band.
+Thomas was born in Feltham, Middlesex into a working-class family, the daughter of Edmund R. Ready, a clarinettist in a military band.
 Her mother, born Ethel E. Crapnell, worked as a seamstress for 'Frederick Gorringe Limited', a large department store on Buckingham Palace Road.

 She attended Ashford County Grammar School where she was considered to have the potential to win a scholarship to the University of Oxford, but she left at fifteen to work as a clerk at the Inland Revenue.

 Career

 Thomas's first full-time job, aged fifteen, circa 1936, was as a clerk at the Inland Revenue.
 During the Second World War she worked in the National Fire Service.